 Once SIP aliases are created, you can add them to your sales and support call groups or use them to log into your sales and support call queues.
 By doing so, you’ll instantly know whether an incoming call is to your direct extension, your sales alias, or your support alias.
 How?

-SIP aliases appear in the OnSIP app interface in a dropdown menu under the Start a New Call field.
-When you receive an incoming call, the SIP alias that is receiving the call will appear on the left side column.
+SIP aliases appear in the OnSIP app interface in a dropdown menu under the Start New Call field.
+When you receive an incoming call, the SIP alias that is receiving the call will appear in the main call panel area.
 If your sales SIP alias appears there, you’ll know the call is coming from the sales call group or queue.
 If the call is going to your direct extension, your main user will appear there.
 With that information, you can tailor your greeting when you answer the phone (“Hello!
 Thank you for calling ABC Company’s Sales Department.
 How can I help you?”).

 Finally, you can set a default SIP alias if you make outbound calls from a specific alias most of the time.
-From the Menu in the upper left corner of the app, click on Settings.
-Find the Call Preferences box and select your Primary SIP Address from the dropdown menu there.
+In your profile, click on App Settings.
+Underneath Call Preferences, select your Primary SIP Address from the dropdown menu there.
 The option that you choose will be the default SIP alias that is used when you start a new call.

 Turn Your Computer or Laptop into Your Business Phone